 - 1. Are the characteristics of the programme clearly defined? - 2.
 Is the proposal in line with the faculty's learning and teaching strategy? - 3.
 Will the programme provide a good learning experience for the likely student intake? - 4.
 Will the curriculum prepare students for the opportunities potentially available on completion of a programme? - 5.
 Is the programme designed to ensure that the overall experience of a student has logic and an intellectual integrity that are related to clearly defined purposes? - 6.
-Is the intellectual challenge and value of the programme defined at the correct level, and with reference to the Office for Students' sector-recognised standards? - 7.
-Has the programme team taken account, as appropriate, of external reference points, including any relevant QAA Subject Benchmark Statement(s), Framework for Higher Education Qualifications (FHEQ), the Higher Education Credit Framework for England and the requirements of Professional Statutory and Regulatory Bodies and employers? - 8.
-Does the curriculum impose an increasing level of demand on the learner during the course of the programme? - 9.
-Is the programme balanced, for example in relation to academic and practical elements, personal development and academic outcomes, breadth and depth in the curriculum? - 10.
-Does the award title reflect the intended learning outcomes of the programme? - 11.
-Is it clear how the intended learning outcomes of the programme will be promoted, demonstrated and assessed? - 12.
-What has the team done to design and implement e-learning into the programme? - 13.
-Are the identified resources necessary to support the programme and are they in place or committed? - 14.
-Is the programme designed so that students are treated equally, regardless of gender, age, ethnicity, disability, sexual orientation or religion? - 15.
-Do programme learning outcomes feature employability and career management skills development? - 16.
-Do placement learning outcomes contribute to the overall coherence and integrity of the programmes, where applicable? - 17.
-Does the programme reference how spelling, punctuation and grammar will be appropriately assessed and make clear how students' technical proficiency in written English will be assessed?
+Is the intellectual challenge and value of the programme defined at the correct level, and with reference to the Office for Students sector-recognised standards.
+Ensure that the learning outcomes are relevant and set at the appropriate level for the programme/module - 7.
+Has the programme team taken account, as appropriate, of external reference points, including any relevant QAA Subject Benchmark Statement(s), Office for Students sector-recognised standards and the requirements of Professional Statutory and Regulatory Bodies and employers?
+Ensure that during revalidations the QAA benchmark statements are checked to see if any new ones have been published and need to be referred to - 8.
+Is spelling, punctuation and grammar appropriately assessed on the course and is students' technical proficiency in written English assessed? - 9.
+Have the programme team engaged with employers or external stakeholders in their programme development? - 10.
+Does the curriculum impose an increasing level of demand on the learner during the course of the programme? - 11.
+Is the programme balanced, for example in relation to academic and practical elements, personal development and academic outcomes, breadth and depth in the curriculum? - 12.
+Does the award title reflect the intended learning outcomes of the programme? - 13.
+Is it clear how the intended learning outcomes of the programme will be promoted, demonstrated and assessed? - 14.
+What has the team done to design and implement e-learning into the programme?

+- 15. Are the identified resources necessary to support the programme and are they in place or committed? - 16.
+Is the programme designed so that students are treated equally, regardless of gender, age, ethnicity, disability, sexual orientation or religion? - 17.
+Has the programme considered the UDL principles in the design and the type and volume of assessment? - 18.
+Do programme learning outcomes feature employability and career management skills development? - 19.
+Do placement learning outcomes contribute to the overall coherence and integrity of the programmes, where applicable? - 20.
+Have the team included anonymous marking of assessments where possible?
+If this has not been included, faculty support must be sought and justification presented at validation - 21.
+Have the team embedded elements of sustainable education into the curriculum?